EyasuTeshome/shifttracker/becoming-a-remote-professional/about-morning-sessions-at-microverse.md

 - Keep the meeting professional and respectful.
 - Help the team build rapport and get to know one another.
 - Use the sorting hat to select a presenter, if no one volunteers.
+- In peer-to-peer code reviews, open a GitHub issue in the presenter's repo and take notes about feedback (more instructions later on.

 ### What does the presenter do in morning sessions?